 There is a total of 56 full-time Magistrates.
 They sit in various Tribunals and seven Magistrates' Courts: Eastern, Kowloon City, Kwun Tong, West Kowloon, Shatin, Fanling and Tuen Mun.
 A Principal Magistrate is in charge of each Magistrates' Courts (except two Principal Magistrates jointly oversee West Kowloon Magistrates’ Courts).
 The Chief Magistrate is the overall in charge whose chamber is at the West Kowloon Law Courts Building.

 Appeals against Magistrates' decisions are heard by a Judge of the Court of First Instance of the High Court.

-There are also six full-time Special Magistrates.
+There are also five full-time Special Magistrates.
 They deal with various kinds of departmental summons including minor offences such as traffic contraventions.
 Their sentencing power is limited to imprisonment for six months and a maximum fine of $50,000 or as specified in their warrants of appointment.

 The Coroner's Court: